DWJM

 DWJM (88.3 FM), broadcasting as Jam 88.3, is a radio station owned and operated by Raven Broadcasting Corporation, one of the partner stations of Tiger 22 Media.
-The station's studio is located at Unit 906-A Paragon Plaza, EDSA cor.
+The station's studio is located at Unit 906-B Paragon Plaza, EDSA cor.
 Reliance St., Mandaluyong, while its transmitter is located at Palos Verdes Executive Village, Sumulong Highway, Brgy.
 Sta.
 Cruz, Antipolo.